 “It might say pack one water bottle, but I say go for two.
 My kids lose everything and based on the water bottle collection in the lost & found pile, they are not alone.
 Also, pack extra underwear (at least 10 extra pairs), socks (again 10 extra), extra T-shirts and shorts.
 At Ramah Darom, they shower every night (sometimes before dinner) and a lot of the younger kids go through two pairs of underwear a day. -Carla

 When it comes to towels, I usually pack the torn, wholly kind.
 I grab whatever looks rattiest or the ones that still have my kid’s names sharpied on from last summer.
 Camp is not a place for nice things, but many parents choose to not mortify their kids with nasty looking towels and get colorful.

 “Don’t send beige (or other neutral colored) towels— they all look the same!
-Buy a couple of Target towels in a unique color – kids will always know which ones are theirs!” -Emily Garmon, entering her fourth summer as a camp packing Mom-pro
+Buy a couple of Target towels in a unique color – kids will always know which ones are theirs!” -Emily Garmon, camp packing Mom-pro

 4. Let Them Pack